Twitter is now worth one-third of what Elon Musk paid to buy it

-Elon Musk bought Twitter with much hullabaloo in 2022, paying USD 44 billion to complete the purchase of the social media giant.
+Elon Musk bought Twitter with much hullabaloo in 2022, paying USD 44 billion (INR 36,36,71 crore approx.) to complete the purchase of the social media giant.
 The company has been struggling financially ever since he took control.
 And now it appears that Musk paid much more to acquire Twitter than it was worth.

 In a report citing financial behemoth Fidelity, Bloomberg reported that Twitter is now worth only a third of what Musk paid.
-This means that the current value of Twitter is just around USD 15 billion.
+This means that the current value of Twitter is just around USD 15 billion (INR 12,39,71 crore approx.).

 Fidelity was one of the outside investors which helped Musk finance the Twitter deal.